 Types of Potatoes to Use

-I found a little bag of colorful fingerling potatoes at the grocery store, so that's what I used in this recipe.
+I found a little bag of colorful fingerling potatoes at the grocery store, so that's what I used in my Roasted Potatoes and Asparagus.
 The funny thing was that, once sliced, the red fingerling potatoes looked remarkably like sausage.
 It made all of us do multiple double-takes as we were eating.
 But actually, now that I'm thinking about it, sliced sausage would actually make a pretty tasty addition to this recipe... 😉

 If you can't find fingerling potatoes -- or if they're too pricey, which they sometimes are -- you may certainly use another variety of potatoes...red or yellow new potatoes or full-sized red or Yukon gold potatoes would all work great.